Life after cancer

 Over time you’ll gradually find yourself getting back into the routine of everyday life.
 Other things start taking over and cancer becomes less of a focus for you.
 You may get out more and see friends, go on holiday, get back into sport or hobbies, or go back to work.

 Your cancer experience may change your outlook on life.
-Or you may think about things differently than you did before.
+You may think about things differently than you did before.
 Some people decide on what’s important to them and make new priorities.
 You may discover new interests, make lifestyle changes to improve your long term health or lead a less stressful life.

 The time after treatment is a good time to get back some control over your life and think about where you want to go from here.